Hormel Foods: 18901920

 In 1915, Hormel began selling dry sausages under the names of Cedar Cervelat, Holsteiner and Noxall Salami.
-Hormel products began appearing in national magazines such as Good Housekeeping as early as 1916.
+Hormel products began appearing in national magazines, such as Good Housekeeping, as early as 1916.

 19201950

-In 1921, when George's son Jay Hormel returned from service in the First World War, he uncovered that assistant controller Cy Thomson had embezzled $1,187,000 from the company over the previous ten years.
-The embezzlement scandal provided George Hormel with additional incentive to professionalize his company.
-He did so by arranging for more reliable capital management, by dismissing unproductive employees, and by continuing to develop new products, reportedly with the mantra “Originate, don't imitate."
+In 1921, when George's son Jay Hormel returned from service in World War I, he uncovered that assistant controller Cy Thomson had embezzled $1,187,000 from the company over the previous ten years.
+The scandal provided George Hormel with additional incentive to professionalize his company.
+He did so by arranging for more reliable capital management, by dismissing unproductive employees, and by continuing to develop new products, reportedly with the mantra "Originate, don't imitate".
 In 1926, the company introduced Hormel Flavor-Sealed Ham, America's first canned ham, and added a canned chicken product line in 1928.
 Throughout the 1930s, Hormel ads were featured on the radio program The George Burns and Gracie Allen Show.